nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## **6. Glossary**

+### **6.1 sprINT-related Terminology**

 #### Application
 Represents an internship application entry in the internship book.
-Each application contains a role, company name, company email and one of four possible statuses.
+Each application contains minimally a role, company name, company email and one of four possible statuses.
+An application can also have 1 or more tags and 1 task associated with it.

+#### Command word
+Refers to the first word in a valid user command.
+Examples include `add-app`, `undo` and `sort`.
+Non-examples include `edit`, `hello` and `12345`.

+#### Prefix
+Refers to a short sequence of characters ending in a slash ('/') that precedes a [parameter](#parameter) value.
+It indicates the type of information that follows.
+For example, `r/` is the prefix for the `role` parameter and `s/` is the prefix for the `status` parameter.

+#### Parameter
+Refers to a specific input value from the user that provides details to execute a command.
+Most parameters, other than the index parameter, are identified by its [prefix](#prefix).
+Examples include `d/DESCRIPTION` and `by/DEADLINE`.

 #### Status
 Represents the current stage of the internship application.
 Can be one of 4 values: